History of ArtFind a programme

 - Art and visual culture of the Black Atlantic

-- Medieval and modern art and music interrelationships (including sound and audio art, visual music, iconography and synaesthesia).
+- Medieval and modern art and music interrelationships (including sound and audio art, sound and architecture, visual music, iconography and synaesthesia).

 A large number of graduates from this programme develop careers in higher education or work on high-level research projects in the fields of history of art and visual culture; some graduates take up careers in gallery and museum management and curation, art consultancy, publishing or in the commercial fine art market.

 Elizabeth Robles, (Lecturer in Contemporary Art), ' Black Art' in Britain c.
 1960-1982; Colonial and Post Colonial history and theory; Issues of gender and race in contemporary art